 EN 301 790defines the first generation of DVB-RCS which is a system providing an interaction channel for satellite distribution systems.
 DVB-RCS2 series (EN 301 545-2 and TR/TS 101-545-x) describes how such system can be built on the physical and MAC layers to provide an efficient way of turning a satellite broadcast TV into a full VSAT solution capable of transporting IP traffic in a satellite-only system.

 ETSI Technical Specification TS 101 790 provides guidelines for the use of the DVB-RCS specification.

 - Digital TV Contribution and Satellite News Gathering (DTVC/DSNG)

 DVB-S2 includes provision for Digital TV Contribution and Satellite News Gathering (DTVC/DSNG) applications by satellite, consisting of point to point or point to multipoint transmissions, connecting fixed or transportable uplink and receiving stations.

 - Data content distribution/trunking and other professional applications (PS)

 These services are mainly point-to-point or point-to-multipoint, including interactive services to professional head-ends, which re-distribute services over other media.

 DVB-S2X targets the core application areas of DVB-S2 and new application areas requiring very-low carrier-to-noise and carrier-to-interference operation (VL-SNR), such as mobile applications.

-A full list of related standards in the public domain is accessible via the Broadcast committee page.
+A full list of related standards in the public domain is accessible via the Standards Search.